-In addition to the measures adopted within the company and with the daily observation of a lack of gender equality and diversity in the Private Equity sector, Eurazeo has been working for several years to encourage gender diversity and women in leadership, as well as social inclusion, in order to change practices across its ecosystem and lead by example.
+In addition to the measures adopted within the company to help improve gender equality and diversity, Eurazeo has been working for several years to encourage gender diversity and women in leadership, as well as social inclusion, in order to change practices across its ecosystem and lead by example.
 Accordingly, Eurazeo sought to increase its involvement in LEVEL 20.
 Eurazeo has also demonstrated its commitment by signing the SISTA Charter in 2019, the Charter for Diversity launched by France Invest in 2020 and the ILPA's (Institutional Limited Partners Association) "Diversity in Action" Charter in 2021.
 Finally, Eurazeo has supported the initiative promoting social inclusion within start-ups, #TechYourPlace, since 2022 and actively participates in France Invest's Talent & Diversity Commission.